learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Django_Templates.md

 ```

 #### Loops
 We can loop through lists, dictionaries, and its nested variants with the familiar Python syntax.
-Again, it must end with an `{% endfor %}` tag.:
+Like conditionals, it must end with an `{% endfor %}` tag.:
 ```
 {% for menu_item in menu_items %}
  {% if menu_item.is_special %}